tierrun/node-sdk/README.md

   // optional, defaults to '', set an API key to access the service
   apiKey: tierAPIKey,

+  // optional, if set will catch all API errors.
+  // Note that this makes the promises from API calls resolve,
+  // unless the onError function re-throws!
+Use with caution!
+  //
+  // onError: (er: TierError) => {
+  //   console.error(er)
+  //   throw er
+  // }

   // Optional, only needed if fetch global is not available
   // fetchImpl: myFetchImplementation,